blackNoir2/dogstram/README.md

 This challenge was a great opportunity to showcase my HTML and CSS skills in recreating a popular front-end design.
 It allowed me to demonstrate my ability to structure HTML, apply CSS styling, and create an engaging user interface.

+**Note:**

-**Note:** While this version is my independent attempt without looking at the code base, I will now review the existing codebase to see how closely it aligns with my vision and complete whatever task that was required of me.
-By looking at the original codebase and completing whatever given task that was assigned to me I aim to see how the original site was created and how the creator used flex-boxes, grids, classes, etc. This will allow me to understand the differences between the original and my version, allowing me to learn and improve my HTML, CSS skills..
+While this version represents my independent attempt without referencing or looking at the existing codebase even once, my next step involves a thorough review of the challenges assigned to me, which led to the creation of the original Dogstram website.
+By completing these assigned tasks, I aim to gain insights into the construction of the original codebase and the methods employed by the creator, including the use of flex-boxes, grids, classes, and other techniques.
+This process will not only enhance my understanding of how the original site was crafted but also provide an opportunity to learn new materials.
+The comparison between the original and my version will contribute to the improvement of my HTML and CSS skills.

 ## You can view my attempt here by following the github page